Basel III: Leverage ratio requirements

 The U.S. established another ratio, the supplemental leverage ratio, defined as Tier 1 capital divided by total assets.
 It is required to be above 3.0%.
 A minimum leverage ratio of 5% is required for large banks and systemically important financial institutions.
-Due to the COVID-19 pandemic, from April 2020 until 31 March 2021, for financial institutions with more than $250 billion in consolidated assets, the calculation excluded U.S. Treasury securities and deposits at Federal Reserve Banks.

 In the EU, the minimum bank leverage ratio is the same 3% as required by Basel III.
 The UK requires a minimum leverage ratio, for banks with deposits greater than £50 billion, of 3.25%.
 This higher minimum reflects the PRA's differing treatment of the leverage ratio, which excludes central bank reserves in 'Total exposure' of the calculation.

 Liquidity requirements

 Basel III introduced two required liquidity/funding ratios.

 Liquidity coverage ratio

 The liquidity coverage ratio requires banks to hold sufficient high-quality liquid assets to cover its total net cash outflows over 30 days under a stressed scenario.
 This was implemented because some adequately-capitalized banks faced difficulties because of poor liquidity management.
 The LCR consists of two parts: the numerator is the value of HQLA, and the denominator consists of the total net cash outflows over a specified stress period (total expected cash outflows minus total expected cash inflows).
 Mathematically it is expressed as follows: